Advantech-EdgeSync-Containers/BearVFX-3D-Smart-Kiosk-with-Edge-LLM-/README.md

 * **Role:** Serves as the high-performance edge computing platform for the AI core.
 * **Detailed Specifications:** Please refer to Advantech's official product website for complete hardware specifications.

-### 3. User Interface: Interactive Kiosk
+### 3. 🖥️ User Interface: Interactive Kiosk

-This component provides the client-facing interactive touch interface and manages the primary audio/video input and output for the experience.
+This component serves as the primary output and input hub, facilitating client-side interactive touch and managing the audio/video I/O system.

 | Component | Specification | Rationale |
 | :--- | :--- | :--- |